6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 2. Pothos

-Pothos are a great hardy vine that works incredibly well with snake plant in pots.
+Pothos are a great hardy vine and a popular house plant that grow incredibly well with snake plants in pots.
 Pothos or Devil’s Ivy is dry tolerant and can survive with the same amount of water as snake plants.
 They can last up to a month without water as long as they get a deep soak.
-They can trail down the side of the pot or be trained up a pole.

 Pothos are easy to take cuttings from.
 You can snip off a piece, put it in some water to sprout and you will have a new plant in around 4 weeks.